Jashepp/customElements-mixinPropertiesAttributes/README.md

 ## What is this?

-This JavaScript Module (ESM) exports a `mixinPropertiesAttributes(base)` method that will return a class which extends the provided `base` class.

-The mixin adds functionality to your web component to help javascript properties and DOM element attributes be synchronised where configured.
+This class mixin adds functionality to your web component (custom element) to help javascript properties and DOM element attributes be synchronised where configured.
+This allows for data-binding from both attributes and properties for a web component.

 No hidden or internal properties/methods are added to your class(es).
 The only property/method that is not part of the web component standards is the `static get properties()` method (can be named anything you like) used for configuring properties.
+This mixin makes use of the `observedAttributes` and `attributeChangedCallback` web component methods.

+This JavaScript Module (ESM) exports a `mixinPropertiesAttributes(base)` method that will return a class which extends the provided `base` class.

 This was designed to help your web components follow the best practices mentioned on the [Google Developers Web Fundamentals Website](https://developers.google.com/web/fundamentals/web-components/customelements#properties_and_attributes).